What is Morphological Segmentation?

 Morphemes can be prefixes, roots, or suffixes that convey information about a word’s meaning, tense, number, or gender.

-For instance, in the Arabic language, the word كتابات means writings, and it consists of three morphemes: the root كتاب (book), the suffix -ات (plurality), and the vowel -ا (case vowel).
+For instance, in Arabic, the word كتابات means “writings” and consists of three morphemes: the root كتاب (book), the suffix -ات (plural), and the vowel -ا (case vowel).

-Morphological segmentation is essential because it enables computers to understand words’ internal structure and recognize patterns in morphology that indicate word meaning.
+Morphological segmentation is essential because it enables computers to understand the internal structure of words and recognize morphological patterns that indicate word meaning.

 How Morphological Segmentation Works?